Nikhil-srivastava07/hack-sprint-apt-get/README.md

        8. Code your bot

-       9. Make sure that the bot is working before pusing your code
+       9. Make sure that the bot is working before pushing your code

        10. Add your files to the staging area by using git add .